NeighborhoodInfoDC/RegHsg/README.md

 ### Output

-`.html` files are output into the `Prog/impact-estimates/output` directory, and are categorized by step in the process.
+`.html` files are output into the `Prog/impact-estimates/output` directory.